-$$MC{i,t} = \frac{\delta TC{i,t}}{\delta Q{i,t}} = \frac{TC{i,t}}{Q{i,t}} (\alpha_1 + \alpha_2 \ln Q{i,t} + \sum{j=1}^4 \gamma_j \ln P{j,i,t} + \tau{3,t}T)$$ (5)
+$$MC{i,t} = \frac{\delta TC{i,t}}{\delta Q{i,t}} = \frac{TC{i,t}}{Q{i,t}} (\alpha_1 + \alpha_2 \ln Q{i,t} + \sum{j=1}^4 \gamma_j \ln P{j,i,t} + \tau{3,t} T)$$ (5)

 In Model (1), $\kappa{i,t}$ is a set of control variables, and $\varepsilon{i,t}$ is the error term of the model.
 The first control variable (Fage) is the number of years in operation of firm i at year t.
 According to previous studies (e.g., Ahmed & Afza, 2019; Detthamrong et al., 2017), the longer this duration is, the better its performance will be.
 Older firms often have low operating costs and rich market experience.
 Then, the coefficient of this variable is positive.
 However, if operating in saturated environments, older firms would become conservative to changes, leading to a lack of creativeness, backwardness in technology, and losing control of costs (Dawar, 2014; Moyo, 2018; Towo et al., 2019).
-This argument means their lower efficiency, so the coefficient of Fage is negative.
+This argument means that the efficiency of older firms is lower, so the coefficient of Fage is negative.

-$Size{i,t}$ is the logarithm of total assets of firm i in year t (Mahmood et al., 2019; Dalwai & Salehi, 2021).
+Sizei,t is the logarithm of total assets of firm i in year t (Mahmood et al., 2019; Dalwai & Salehi, 2021).
 The economies of scale imply that a larger production scale leads to lower average costs.
 Upsizing helps firms reduce costs that underpin the decrease of output prices to compete.
 Larger firms often buy more inputs and attain more long-term contracts.
-Larger size forces firms to turn to specialization.
+Larger size forces firms to turn to specialisation.
 Meanwhile, most smaller firms find it hard to access external funds and lack high-quality human resources.
 Larger firms can also generate greater internal funds or are easier to access external funds (Dalwai & Salehi, 2021).
 Thus, firm size has a positive effect on performance (Ahmed & Afza, 2019; Wassie, 2020; Towo et al., 2019; Dalwai & Salehi, 2021), or the coefficient of this variable is positive.

-Labor{i,t} (i.e., labor productivity) is the sales-to-labor expenses ratio of firm i in year t.
+Labori,t (i.e., labour productivity) is the sales-to-labour expenses ratio of firm i in year t.
 Human resources are vital to competitive advantages (Barney, 1991).
-High labor productivity helps firms produce output with low costs.
-Hence, the higher labor productivity is, the better firm performance is (Charoenrat & Harvie, 2014; Pilar et al., 2018).
-In contrast, low labor productivity may lead to overrunning costs, delaying schedule, and poor planning and managing.
-Consequently, there should be a positive relationship between labor productivity and firm performance.
+High labour productivity helps firms produce output with low costs.
+Hence, the higher labour productivity is, the better firm performance is (Charoenrat & Harvie, 2014; Pilar et al., 2018).
+In contrast, low labour productivity may lead to overrunning costs, delayed schedule, and poor planning and managing.
+Consequently, there should be a positive relationship between labour productivity and firm performance.